mroshanaei/test_course2/README.md

 # repo_demo2

-This is the second demo.
+This is the second demo for learning.